 When you begin Korean you are hit with a barrage of grammatical structures and rules which is overwhelming and hard to soak in all at once.
-During this stage of your study I believe it’s important not to get to focused and bogged down with the “correct” way to speak.
-Yes – eventually you will need to study all the appropriate grammar structures but in the beginning it can inhibit you from experimenting and trying!
-The goal of any language is communication and when you start letting correct grammar intervene into your conversations you will lose confidence, hesitate more when speaking and ultimately practice less.
+During this stage of your study, I believe it’s important not to get too focused and bogged down with the “correct” way to speak.
+Yes – eventually you will need to study all the appropriate grammar structures but in the beginning, it can inhibit you from experimenting and trying!
+The goal of any language is communication and when you start letting correct grammar intervene in your conversations you will lose confidence, hesitate more when speaking, and ultimately practice less.
 Even your Korean teachers will agree – the goal of level 1-2 is to just practice and speak as much as possible.
 The other facets will fall into line over time.

 8. Throw yourself in the deep end every once and a while

-Particularly useful when you have hit the above mentioned wall – sometimes you just have to put yourself in a situation where its Korean or die!
-Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while have a few shots of soju does wonders); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve) heck even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!
+Particularly useful when you have hit the above-mentioned wall – sometimes you just have to put yourself in a situation where it’s Korean or die!
+Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while having a few shots of soju did wonders for me); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve), heck – even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!